jamieshepherd/jamiesh22/content/posts/2022/08/29/wordpress-to-zola/index.md

 ## To conclude
 That's about it, all in all I'd say the migration took about an hour with the gotchas involved - but with that knowledge in mind would have taken 15 minutes if I were to do it again.
 I wanted to check my PageSpeed Insights score, which hit 100 in mobile and desktop - a promising start.
 Checking the Network tab in Chrome Dev Tools further impressed me, with just 3kb sent over the initial load.
 Using the Netlify static-site CDN should make the site near instant for anyone around the world to load.
 Neat!

+### Update
+I _am_ having an issue right now with minification of code blocks.
+In development mode, the minification does not affect `pre` tags, as expected.
+However, in build and deployment, the spacing is removed from code blocks.
+As you can probably tell from the code blocks in this article, the formatting is therefore broken.
+Still working on this, and will update the post if I find a solution.
+If you have any ideas, please let me know!